 The ability of the local authority and/or school or setting to fully meet the educational requirements contained in the statement of SEN is likely to be dependent on many factors within the current context.

-The local authority and/or school or setting, should work with parents/carers, learners and, where appropriate, other agencies, to explore and agree any contingency arrangements which need to be put in place to amend provision set out in a statement as a result of COVID-19, should local or national lockdowns be required.
+The local authority and/or school or setting, should work with parents/carers, learners and, where appropriate, other agencies, to explore and agree any contingency arrangements which need to be put in place to amend provision set out in a statement as a result of COVID-19, should further local or national lockdowns be required.

 The Minister for Education has the power to amend, temporarily, the statutory duties of local authorities.
 The use of temporary notices has not been used in this context.
 The statutory duties of local authorities, in respect of SEN are, therefore, unchanged.